lottarantala/NLP-project/README.md

 |   Task 5    | task_5.py |
 |   Task 7    | task_7.py |

 The tasks can be run just by running the python file normally

 Tasks 2 and 4 use the MSH-WSD dataset.
+This is a licenced dataset so we can't share it forward without permission.

 The path to the dataset is defined in both tasks as shown: `directory = "MSHCorpus/MSHCorpus/"`

-If you need to change the path, just go to task_2.py and task_4.py to change that respective value
+To change the path, just go to task_2.py and task_4.py to change that respective value

 ## Python libraries and their versions
 | Library name | Version |